Ibrahim al-Hamdi: Economic achievements

 Al-Hamdi abolished the Ministry of Tribal Affairs (a body he believed was an obstacle to the country’s economic and social advancement) and established the Ministry of Local Administration.
 He also restructured the North Yemen army and raised the salaries of military and civilian personnel.

 During al-Hamdi’s rule, North Yemen witnessed remarkable economic growth, with the country’s GDP rising from 21.5 percent in 1974 to 56.1 percent in 1977.
 Its per capita income rose by 300 percent in the same period.
 Al-Hamdi was also planning to establish more democratic institutions in the country by founding what he called “popular conventions.”
-The purpose of these conventions was to “prepare the groundwork for eventual elections” in North Yemen, according to WikiLeaks documents.
+The purpose of these conventions was to “prepare the groundwork for eventual elections” in North Yemen.

 However, the tribal forces that allegedly conspired with Saudi Arabia against al-Hamdi did not allow his plans for North Yemen to come to fruition.
 On October 11, 1977, he was assassinated, along with his brother, in his vice president’s house in Sana’a.

-It seemed this man had started his presidency path with arduous efforts and assisted by a group of young faces qualified academically to build a modern government based on law, order, and institutions.
-It was a difficult task but not impossible for a commander collected in his persona the power and the model, plus his culture and excellence through his civilian and military experiences, and what was more important is the honor that observed from his family when he worked as a judge (during his short experience in the judiciary while the absence of his father Judge Mohammed Saleh Al-Hamdi all provisions was ending to between the rivals) so he learned two rules that justice is the base of governance, and the base of governance is the fear of Allah.
-Thus he has proved his worth as a national leader through several Workers in addition to justice, including:
+This man had started his path to the presidency with arduous efforts, and was assisted by a group of young faces qualified academically to build a modern government based on law, order, and institutions.
+It was a difficult task, but not impossible for a commander who collected in his persona the power and the model, plus his culture and excellence through his civilian and military experiences, and what was more important is the honor that observed from his family when he worked as a judge (during his short experience in the judiciary while the absence of his father Judge Mohammed Saleh Al-Hamdi all provisions was ending to between the rivals) so he learned two rules: that justice is the base of governance, and the base of governance is the fear of Allah.
+Thus he proved his worth as a national leader through several works in addition to justice, including: